Friday, June 13, 2025

 Create a Weekly Exercise Schedule

-Creating a weekly workout plan means balancing cardio, strength training, and rest.
-Harvard Health says mixing aerobic exercises with resistance training is best.
+A weekly workout plan should include cardio, strength exercises, and rest.
+According to Harvard Health, aerobic exercises mixed with resistance training are the best.
 Having a clear schedule makes workouts a habit.
 Start by dividing your week into days for specific goals.

 Balance Cardio and Strength Training